mqwilber/2015-04-17-ucsb/lessons/dynamic_models/dynamic_models.md

 *Written by Louise Stevenson and Cherie Briggs*

 ### Introduction to Solving Ordinary Differential Equations
-The function lsoda() in the R package, deSolve, calculates numerical solutions to systems of first order ordinary differential equations for a given set of parameter values and initial conditions (this is one of a number of ODE solving packages in R).
+The function 'lsoda' in the R package, deSolve, calculates numerical solutions to systems of first order ordinary differential equations for a given set of parameter values and initial conditions (this is one of a number of ODE solving packages in R).

 The first thing you need to do is load the deSolve package.